genotrance/px/README.txt

   Specify config file.
 Valid file path, default: px.ini in working directory

   --proxy=  --server=  proxy:server= in INI file
   NTLM server(s) to connect through.
-IP:port, hostname:port, required
+IP:port, hostname:port
-    Multiple proxies can be specified comma separated Px will iterate through and use the one that works
+    Multiple proxies can be specified comma separated.
+Px will iterate through and use the one that works.
+Required field unless --noproxy is defined.
+If remote server is not in noproxy list and proxy is undefined, Px will reject the request

   --listen=  proxy:listen=
   IP interface to listen on.
 Valid IP address, default: 127.0.0.1